microsoft/ai-at-edge/docs/_docs/0304_train_a_model.md

 ### Get started with Machine learning

 The process for creating a machine learning model varies based on the characteristics of the model, tools and other variables like where it will be run.
-Here is a high level example that gives and overview of the main steps included to teh process.
+Here is a high level example that gives an overview of the main steps included to the process.

 ![Machine learning process]({{ '/assets/images/ML_flow.PNG' | relative_url }})